 15. Cheating: To obtain or use another’s work as one’s own; includes plagiarism.

-17. Not following ISP procedures: Failure to cooperate with expected guidelines.
+17. Not following In School Planning(ISP) procedures: Failure to cooperate with expected guidelines.

 18. Computer/Internet Violation.

 19. Cafeteria Violation: Repeated offenses, disruptive behavior, failure to clean up.